RhapsodyInGeek/Qodot-Entity-Tutorial/docs/trenchbroom.md

 <p align=center><img src="../images/skip.png" width=20%>

 The **Skip** texture is arguably our most important texture when mapping for Godot.
-Whatever texture is set as the QodotMap's Skip texture will be used to cull any face textured with it from the generated mesh.
-Currently this only applies to the Mesh resource, but some of us are almost done implementing a change that will allow it to remove faces from generated **ConcavePolygonShape3Ds**.
+Whatever texture is set as the QodotMap's Skip texture will be used to cull any face textured with it from the generated geometry.
+In a **Convex** collision entity this only removes the faces from the final **MeshInstance3D**, but in a **Concave** collision entity this also removes the faces from the **CollisionPolygonShape3D**.

-The **Clip** texture will cull the Mesh face, too.
-In a future update it will maintain collision on a Concave Solid Entity, as opposed to Skip's future removal of it.
-Just keep in mind the general rule of thumb: if you want your entities to collide with it, use Clip.
+The **Clip** texture will cull the Mesh face, too, while also maintaining collision on a Concave Solid Entity (_as opposed to Skip's future removal of it_).
+Just keep in mind the general rule of thumb: if you want your entities to collide with the brush, use Clip.

 Let's go ahead and fix our map up.
 Build a small room with a 256x256 floor and no roof and turn it into a `func_geo` brush entity.
 Then completely texture it with _Skip_.
 We should have something like this.